Problem solving training

 Decision-making training workshop, set in a TV newsroom

 The workshop is based on a real-life TV newsroom experience and led by a BBC news reporter with years of experience on lunchtime news bulletins.
+It can be delivered online, or face-to-face.

 Journalists don’t do PowerPoint.
 Or flow charts.